digital-asset/daml/docs/source/concepts/interoperability.rst

 The components in this diagram are the following:

-* There is a set of interoperable **DAML Ledgers**: Ledger 1, Ledger 2, and Ledger 3.
+* There is a set of interoperable **DAML ledgers**: Ledger 1, Ledger 2, and Ledger 3.

-* Each **Participant Node** is connected to a subset of the DAML Ledgers.
+* Each **Participant Node** is connected to a subset of the DAML ledgers.

   - Participant Node 1 is connected to Ledger 1 and 2.
   - Participant Nodes 2 and 3 are connected to Ledger 1, 2, and 3.

-* Participant Nodes host parties on a subset of the DAML Ledgers they are connected to.
+* Participant Nodes host parties on a subset of the DAML ledgers they are connected to.
-  A Participant Node provides a party access to the DAML Ledgers that it hosts the party on.
+  A Participant Node provides a party access to the DAML ledgers that it hosts the party on.

   - Participant Node 1 hosts Alice on Ledger 1 and 2.
   - Participant Node 2 hosts Alice on Ledger 1 and 3, but not on 2 (indicated by the dotted connection).